jenkinsci/vectorcast-execution-plugin/README.md

 }
 ```

-Additionally, if a shared artifact directory is specified, VectorCAST/Manage
+Additionally, if a shared artifact directory is specified, VectorCAST Project
 will execute jobs independently, but have a central location for storing
 the build artifacts.
 This option can be used to accelerate testing by use
 of VectorCAST's Change Based Testing feature.